-Paper clay is described as ‘clay mixed with shredded paper or other fibres' and that it is 'valued for its strength and lightweight in the production of large ceramic works.’
+Paper clay is described as ‘clay mixed with shredded paper or other fibers' and that it is 'valued for its strength and lightweight in the production of large ceramic works.’
 Paper clay is so versatile; it can be used to build ceramics of any size.
 Paper clay is made by mixing regular clay with paper pulp, as the paper fibers create a strong structure within the clay and a ‘capillary system, which transfers moisture easily and evenly throughout the clay.’
 Regular clay can also be mixed with any other cellulose fiber, which will also create the same effect, although paper is the most common and easiest fiber to work with.
 You can buy readily mixed paper clay at any good ceramics store.

 One of the biggest benefits of using paper clay is that it can be made with a variety of different clays for example; terracotta, porcelain, earthenware or stoneware.
-If you make your own paper clay, you can have complete control over how much paper/fibres you are adding, dependent on the kind of strength you want to achieve.
+If you make your own paper clay, you can have complete control over how much paper/ fibers you are adding, dependent on the kind of strength you want to achieve.
 This added strength means you will be able to easily make slabs that you can fold and bend (without the tearing you may experience in more traditional clay).
 This makes hand molding a dream to create shapes with.

 Paper clay is also brilliant to use if you are making a large structure, as the added internal strength of the body clay means that the work can support itself.
 The strength also makes it much easier to transport.
 Additionally, with paper clay you can make thinner, more delicate work as again, it can support its own weight.
 Paper clay is also excellent for repairing any joins or cracks which have appeared in your work, in fact, most potters use paper clay to mend flaws, even if they are using regular clay as their body clay.
 You can even fix any breaks in bisque fired paper clay with wet paper clay.